 So why the recent insistence on the abolishment of fear altogether?
-Our best guess is that it stems from a common way in which people have an unhealthy relationship to fear: an overwhelming obsession that affects and negatively influences thoughts, emotions, and actions.
+Our best guess is that it stems from a common way in which people have an unhealthy relationship to their fears: an overwhelming obsession that affects and negatively influences thoughts, emotions and actions.
 This might mean the person who compulsively checks the locks on the doors and won't go out at night alone, but it can also be present in the person who stays in an unhealthy relationship or career because they are afraid of what lies on the other side.
 We believe that the motivation behind the "be fearless" craze is a well-meaning one, aimed at helping to overcome the paralysis that often comes when someone is fearful.
 The reality, however, is that this recent push toward the mythical state of fearlessness is almost as unhealthy as the state of being controlled and manipulated by fear.

-When we emphasize fearless as a desirable and courageous way of living, we inadvertently suggest that having fear makes us weak, vulnerable, or even broken.
+When we emphasize fearless as a desirable and courageous way of living we inadvertently suggest that having fear makes us weak, vulnerable or even broken.

-We then either shame people with fear, adding to the burden, or push people to deny fear of all shapes and sizes, which can lead to inaction just as easily as having an overabundance of fear.
+We then either shame people with fear, adding to the burden, or push people to deny fear of all shapes and sizes which can lead to inaction just as easily as having an overabundance of fear.
 "I don't need to learn how to protect myself because I'm a badass and can handle myself," begins to looks a lot like, "I'm too scared to learn how to protect myself because I'm not sure I'll ever be able to do so effectively."
 Different roots, same outcome.

-If fearLESS and fearFUL both fall in the unhealthy relationship to fear category, then how can we begin to think about fear in a way that will honor its intended purpose?
-For us, it's this statement, "At certain times and in certain circumstances, I have fear."
+If fearLESS and fearFUL both fall in the “unhealthy relationship to fear” category, then how can we begin to think about fear in a way that will honor its intended purpose?
+For us, it's this statement: "At certain times, and in certain circumstances, I have fear."
 And that's it.
 No judgment, no shame, just an acknowledgment of what is.

 It's still a work in progress, but this healthier relationship to fear is beginning to spread to personal, social, and professional areas of our lives as well.